When Dogs Pay

 By Luzelle Cockburn

 I love dogs.
-So when a dog needs to be put to sleep for something that can be fixed, I have issues with it.
+So when a dog needs to be put to sleep for something that can be fixed, when dogs get put to sleep without the owners trying to rehome the dog first, I have issues with it.
 The belief that kindness doesn’t extend to saving dogs from death row needs to change.

 Showing a dog how to behave so that they can enjoy more freedoms and go more places with you, is the ultimate kindness.
 Excessive management of dogs isn’t kind.
 And neither is denying dogs the training they need to become great dogs.
 That’s when you are failing dogs.
 That’s when dogs pay with their lives.